rolling-scopes-school/lectures/lectures/react-redux.md

 * stateless, statefull components
 * lifecycle hooks (React 16) and how they could be useful
 * how to pass data to child components
-* state. how to use it, how to change it
+* state. how to use it, how to change it (how react batches updates, async setState)
 * how to handle DOM events
 * how to create list, key prop
-* TBA
+* conditional rendering

 ### 2 part (practice)
 * react app creation from scratch
 * webpack configuration